 Healthy skin needs good food

 But let's take another step back: our food ends up in the digestive tract.
-The stomach and intestines break down food into its smallest components: Protein, fat and sugar molecules, for example.
+The stomach and intestines break down food into its tiniest components: Protein, fat and sugar molecules, for example.
 These enter the bloodstream and from there into the various layers of the skin.
 New cells are formed from the individual molecules, depending on where there is a need at the time.

 A supply of good nutrients is therefore absolutely necessary for beautiful and healthy skin.
 It becomes problematic when we take in the wrong things, too much or too little.
 The easiest way to explain this is sugar: Foods with a high glycemic index (GI) - for example, soft drinks, pasta, white bread or fast food - are easily digested and cause blood sugar levels to rise very quickly.
 The body reacts by releasing more insulin so that the body's cells absorb the sugar from the blood.